iameugenejo/ece5984project/milestone.md

 TBD

 ### What is left to do?
-- [ ] Explore, assess, and transform the data, as needed
 - [ ] Choose your analysis model, as needed
 - [ ] Run the pipeline
 - [ ] Show the results